Parabeac/parabeac_core/WINDOWS_SETUP.md

 And now have a Parabeac-core repo ready for usage/development!

 ### (Optional) Fix NPM
 When you run parabeac to generate a project it tries to restore NPM packages.
 However, an error could occur.
 This probably because you have Node installed both on Windows and WSL 2.
-A solution: remove the ocation of the Windows installation from your Windows path.
+A solution: remove the location of the Windows installation from your Windows path.

 1. Open Windows search and open "Edit the system environment variables"